 Ms. Young joined CMS as Administrative Staff Assistant in 2001 and assumed the role of Coordinator in 2010.
 She has a Bachelor of Applied Science from Emmanuel College in Boston and has more than 20 years of experience in healthcare.
 Prior to joining CMS, she was the Team Leader in the Obstetrics & Gynecology Department at Massachusetts General Hospital.

-Melanie Barlow is a Registered Nurse with a Master’s in Intensive Care Nursing and is currently completing postgraduate qualifications in Education, Leadership and Management.
-She is currently the Education Programs Manager at Mater Education, with 10 years’ experience in the delivery of interprofessional simulation education.
-Melanie is currently an Executive Committee member for the Australian Society for Simulation in Healthcare (ASSH) and a member of the Queensland Simulation Advisory Committee.
+Melanie Barlow is a healthcare leader and simulation specialist who has a passion for using experiential education to help improve quality of care.
+With 18 years’ experience in education.
+As a Registered Nurse with a Master’s in Intensive Care Nursing and a postgraduate debree in Education, Leadership and Management, she understands the importance of different health professionals learning with, from and about each other.
+She is currently the Academic Lead: Specialist learning environments and simulation at Australian Catholic University in Brisbane, QLD Australia.
+Previously, she was the Education Programs Manager at Mater Education, with more than 10 years’ experience in the delivery of interprofessional simulation education.
+Melanie has also been an Executive Committee member for the Australian Society for Simulation in Healthcare (ASSH) and a member of the Queensland Simulation Advisory Committee.

 Stephanie is the Acting Director of Simulation at Mater Education, Brisbane, Australia.
 Stephanie is both a Registered Nurse and Registered Midwife.
 She has a combined passion for critical care nursing and simulation-based education.
 Stephanie has spent the last 3 years implementing an organisational wide in-situ simulation program and spent the beginning of 2018 leading the educational development of the Speaking With Good Judgement Program.